 Early Notables of the Wolddryn family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wolddryn Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Wolddryn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolddryn family to Ireland